-Coursework Format Due date & marks Qualitative appraisal for the remediation of a contaminated site The coursework will involve carrying a qualitative appraisal, using the Individual Report anonymously marked by noon on Friday 11 Environment Agency 'Cost-benefit analysis for remediation of land contamination' document, comparing six remediation techniques on a real contaminated site.
+Coursework Format Due date & marks Qualitative appraisal for the remediation of a contaminated site Individual Report by noon on F December 20 The coursework will involve carrying a qualitative appraisal, using the Environment Agency 'Cost-benefit analysis for remediation of land contamination' document, comparing six remediation techniques on a real contaminated site.
 Extracts from the site investigation report will be provided and the site is to be redeveloped for industrial use.
-[15/60] Develop a good understand of contaminated land remediation selection decisions Develop an appreciation of the factors influencing such decisions Develop an appreciation of impact of sensitivity analyses on the decision outcome Develop a good practice for writing a professional report
+Learning objectives: anonymously marked [15/60] Develop a good understand of contaminated land remediation selection decisions Develop an appreciation of the factors influencing such decisions Develop an appreciation of impact of sensitivity analyses on the decision outcome Develop a good practice for writing a professional report Develop a good practice for writing a professional report